Ops226/kx-packet-inspector/docs/engine_internals/reflection_system.md

 1.  **File Serialization System:** Used for reading and writing game asset files.
 This system is responsible for handling the Havok Packfile (`.pf`) format used in the game's `.dat` archive.
 This is the system primarily documented by community tools like `gw2_reverse` and `gw2formats`.
 2.  **Runtime Reflection System (`hkReflect`):** This is a separate, more modern system based on the `hkReflect` namespace.
 Its purpose appears to be runtime type-checking, object management, and powering high-level engine features like the internal developer UI.
+3.  **Other Specialized Runtime Systems:** It is likely that even more, smaller, specialized reflection-like systems exist for specific engine features (e.g., for handling arrays of reflected types, gameplay systems, or other specific data structures).
+This is an area for future research.

 **This document focuses exclusively on the second system: the `hkReflect` runtime engine.**